NEWS

 ‘Our Important Polinators’:

-Thank you to John Catton and David Dennis, Bee, Butterfly and Moth experts, who gave excellent talks on the decline in insect life both globally and locally prior to the AGM on 22nd April.
-As reported by Butterfly Conservation "We are in a Butterfly Emergency” Find a full comentary here.
+John Catton and David Dennis, Bee, Butterfly and Moth experts, gave excellent talks on the decline in insect life both globally and locally prior to the AGM last year.
+If you have not read their commentary you can find it here.
+Its well worth reading.

 Heather on the Commons